RaymondChu-UCLA/starter-academic1/content/authors/admin/_index.md

 As an undergraduate, I studied Applied Mathematics at UCLA and worked with [Professor Marcus Roper](https://www.marcusroper.org) on inertial migration of particles.

-I am also interested in mentoring undergraduates.
-I am currently a committee member and mentor for the Directed Reading Program (DRP) at UCLA.
-I am also a graduate student represenative for the Undergraduate Studies Committee.

 {{< icon name="download" pack="fas" >}} Download my [Curriculum Vitae](https://www.math.ucla.edu/~rchu/CV.pdf) (last updated 03/30/22).